UNTV Cup: Season 7 (2018–19)

 The 2018–2019 season was the 7th season of the UNTV Cup.
 The opening games was held on September 3, 2018, at the Smart Araneta Coliseum, Quezon City, and are expected to conclude in March 2019.

 Season 8 (2019–20)

 The season officially opened on September 9, 2019, at the Mall of Asia Arena in Pasay.
 During the opening, it was unveiled that the total cash donation was over 50 million pesos to different charity groups since 2013.

 Season 10 (2023–24)

 The tenth season of the league opened on October 30, 2023, at the Smart Araneta Coliseum, in Quezon City.
 A total of fourteen (14) teams participated in this season, which included twelve returning teams from the previous season, and two new additional teams in COMELEC Vanguards and DFA Emissaries.
-SSS Kabalikat and the Agriculture Food Masters are currently contesting the 10th league championship, and the right to claim their first-ever championship in their franchise, as both teams are first timers to compete in the UNTV Cup Finals.
+Agriculture Food Masters won the championship defeating the SSS Kabalikat to claim their first-ever championship in their history, as both teams are first timers to compete in the UNTV Cup Finals.